BYU-ITC-544/milestones/milestone-1/Milestone 1: System Design.md

 1. Create a network diagram that meets the above requirements
 1. Justify your design decisions and state any assumptions that you have made
-1. Include what IP address, VLANs, etc. you will use
+1. Include what IP addresses, VLANs, etc. you will use

 ### Step 2: Firewall rules